kinode-dao/kinode-book/src/my_first_app/chapter_4.md

 ...
 ```

-After saving `ui/index.html`, rebuilding the program, and starting the package again, you should be able to navigate to your `http://localhost:8080/my_process:my_package:template.os` and see the form page.
+After saving `ui/index.html`, rebuilding the program, and starting the package again with `kit bs`, you should be able to navigate to your `http://localhost:8080/my_process:my_package:template.os` and see the form page.
 Because you now set `authenticated` to `true` in the `/api` binding, the webpage will still work, but cURL will not.

 The user will navigate to `/` to see the webpage, and when they make a PUT request, it will automatically happen on `/api` to send a message to the process.